dasc-lab/hri_xavier_script/README.md

 - a Jetson Xavier as the processing unit of the drone
 - an Intel RealSense Camera D435  that will be strapped onto the drone.
 During the testing phase, the camera is strapped onto a beam that faces the ground.
 - a Microsoft Hololens that the user will interact with
+- a ground station computer to monitor and interact with the rover
 - a ground rover in Differential Drive mode
   - A Raspberry Pi as the processing unit for the rover
   - [Orange Cube](https://docs.px4.io/main/en/flight_controller/cubepilot_cube_orange.html)